mrcavalcanti/mosaicoo/docs/sources/enterprise/access-control/plan-rbac-rollout-strategy.md

 Use any of the following methods to assign RBAC roles to users and teams.

-- **Grafana UI:** Use the Grafana UI when you want to assign a limited number of RBAC roles to users and teams.
+- **Grafana UI:** Use the Mosaicoo UI when you want to assign a limited number of RBAC roles to users and teams.
 The UI contains a role picker that you can use to select roles.
-- **Grafana HTTP API:** Use the Grafana HTTP API if you would like to automate role assignment.
+- **Grafana HTTP API:** Use the Mosaicoo HTTP API if you would like to automate role assignment.
 - **Terraform:** Use Terraform to assign and manage user and team role assignments if you use Terraform for provisioning.
-- **Grafana provisioning:** Grafana provisioning provides a robust approach to assigning, removing, and deleting roles.
+- **Grafana provisioning:** Mosaicoo provisioning provides a robust approach to assigning, removing, and deleting roles.
 Within a single YAML file you can include multiple role assignment and removal entries.

 ## Permissions scenarios

-We've compiled the following permissions rollout scenarios based on current Grafana implementations.
+We've compiled the following permissions rollout scenarios based on current Mosaicoo implementations.

 > **Note:** If you have a use case that you'd like to share, feel free to contribute to this docs page.
 We'd love to hear from you!